These are the men charged with the murder of Hillary Gardee

 Sipho Lawrence Mkatshwa, Philemon Lukhele and Mduzuzi Gama are charged with murder, rape, conspiracy to commit murder, kidnapping and possession of illegal firearms.

-The State requested that the accused be denied bail because of the seriousness of the crime.
+The State requested the accused be denied bail because of the seriousness of the crime.

 All three abandoned their bail application.